azagoruyko/rigBuilder/README.md

 The attributes store all the information about the corresponding widget.
 By transmitting such information, connections are implemented.

 Modules are launched sequentially from top to bottom in the hierarchy, starting from the current module.
-In the module code, its own attributes are available as variables with the `@` prefix.
+In the module code, its own attributes are available as variables with `@` prefix.

 There are three kinds of variables for each attribute:
 * Default value (`@`).<br>
-  Attribute name prefixed with `@`: `@input`, `@curve`.<br> This is the value that the widget represents.
+  Attribute name prefixed with `@`: `@input`, `@curve`.<br> This is the value the widget represents.
 * Full attribute data (`@_data`).<br>
   `@input_data`, `@curve_data`.<br>
   By changing this data, you can edit the behavior of the widget.